juipengchang/STA-IPCon/README.md

 ## Training and Evaluation
 **Download Trained Model**

 We provide a trained model for this research.
 The model with all training logs can be downloaded from [model](https://pan.baidu.com/s/1v-ILF-ZukWXuk-JdO02V7Q), extraction coda: `sjtu`.
+You can also directly train the model yourself without downloading and unpacking.

 **Unpack Trained Model**
 * Unpack the file under *./ckpt*.